BuickSalesman/learnings-journal/README.md

 Today I also worked on git=it-together, and turned the signup and login menus into dropdown forms.
 The styling is still a bit off, as they are extending the entire header component when they drop down, which I don't like.

-I also found out about coolors.co, a color palette generator, that also allows you to upload images and choose palettes based of the image.
+I also found out about https://coolors.co/, a color palette generator, that also allows you to upload images and choose palettes based of the image.
 I did this to nail down GitHubs color scheme, so that I can better include that color scheme into git-it-together.